On Bob Dylan’s “Chimes Of Freedom”

 Welcome to From Insults to Respect.

-As I thought about the Murdaugh trial and Bob’s song, it occurred to me that people vary in the following three ways.
-You have the Murdaugh type who appears to care only for himself, and when making connections with others, it is only to benefit himself.
-If killing even someone as close to him as his own wife and son for some perceived benefit, so be it.
-Then, moving from that end of the spectrum to someone who we will call Jill, her family and close friends are dear to her, but beyond that, her feelings toward others can be summed up as an emphatic cry of, “Hey, I got my own problems to deal with!”
+Bob’s song, it occurred to me, suggested that people vary in the following three ways.
+You have the type of person who appears to care only for him or her self, and when making connections with others, it is only for self benefits.
+Moving from that end of the spectrum to someone who we will call Jill, her family and close friends are dear to her, but beyond that, her feelings toward others can be summed up as an emphatic cry of, “Hey, I got my own problems to deal with!”
 At the other end of the spectrum, we find feelings expressed in words such as those inscribed on a plaque and placed on the pedestal of the Statue of Liberty–

 Give me your tired, your poor,